Juan-Jones/earnonlinemoney/content/blog/cryptocurrency-investment-guide.md

 ### Become a Crypto Day Trader

-Becoming a day trader involves buying and selling crypto in short timeframes in order to profit from the price fluctuations.
+Becoming a day trader involves buying and selling crypto in short time frames in order to profit from the price fluctuations.
 Crypto day trading requires knowledge of technical analysis and market trends and can be a high-risk, high-reward strategy.

 ### Content Creation